 The good news?
-Simple: most applicants write bad essays.
+Simple: most applicants write bad PA school essays.
 They write essays that are boring, disorganized, leave out crucial information, or take the wrong approach to discussing weak areas.
 If your essay is solid, it can vault your application ahead of many of the others and get you noticed.

-Does the idea of writing an essay stress you out?
+Does the idea of writing your PA school essay stress you out?
 Unsure what to say?
 Or maybe you have a good essay but want to increase your chances by making it a great one?
 Inside PA Training’s Crafting a Winning PA School Essay: A Step-by Step Guide to Tipping the Odds in Your Favor is the solution.
 It gets you noticed and moves you from the “probably not” pile to the “definitely interview” pile.

-Crafting a Winning PA School Essay is the ebook that will walk you step-by-step through the essay process.
+Crafting a Winning PA School Essay is the ebook that will walk you step-by-step through the PA essay process.
 It will guide you through the creation of a well-written PA school essay — the first time around — that communicates who you are, how you’re different from the rest, and why you deserve an invitation to interview.

 We’ve worked long and hard to consolidate everything we know about writing a PA school essay into an effective, easy-to-use guide.
 It’s well written, in Adobe PDF format, with a clickable table of contents so you can quickly and easily jump to what you need.
-It covers:

 - The 4 Goals of Every PA School Essay